-Free Australia-Wide Shipping On Orders Over $100
+Free Australia-Wide Shipping on Orders Over AUD$99

 FOR MEDICAL PROFESSIONALS

-Please note that turmeric refers to the whole turmeric with an average curcumin percentage of around 3%.
+Please note that Turmeric refers to the whole Turmeric with an average Curcumin percentage of around 3%.

-Turmeric and curcumin are not interchangeable terms (regardless of the current practice of labelling products as "turmeric/curcumin").
+Turmeric and Curcumin are not interchangeable terms (regardless of the current practice of labelling products as "Turmeric/Curcumin").

 Black pepper refers to freshly ground black pepper, not the ordinary pre-ground black pepper sold for use in pepper shakers.